 The Objective lens is the large lens at the front end of the binoculars, it faces the viewed object.
 The diameter of the objective lens is called the aperture.
 The size of the lens determines the resolution (sharpness) and how much light can be gathered.
 The captured image from the objective is mirrored and upside down.

 Prisms are used to correct the image.
-When the light rays of the inverted image pass through the prisms, they reflect off the inner surfaces of the prism and exit as a normal, real-looking image.
-The prism types are Porro prisms and roof prisms.
+The inverted image light beam passes through the prisms is mirrored on the internal faces of the prism and exits as a normal true looking image.
+The two prisms systems used are Porro prisms and roof prisms.

-The Eyepiece or ocular is the part where the user looks into.
+The Ocular, or eyepiece, is what the viewer looks into.
 The image that the objective lens has collected and projected at the end of its focal length, is magnified by the eyepiece and presented to the viewer’s eye.